MengWenkui/libngx-1/README.md

 Name
 ======

-libngx, a general c library builded from Nginx core code.
+libngx, a general c library builded from Nginx core codes.

 Build and Install